jlouis/etorrent/documentation/bep-12-15-interaction.md

 ## Approach

 BEP-12 contains the concept of multiple announcement URLs.
-These are arranged in tiers of announcement URLs.
+These are arranged in tiers, where each tier is a list of announcement URLs.
 We extend the usual http://domain.com/foo/announce announce url schema with a new one:

    udp://domain.com

 This schema designates an UDP capable tracker running at domain.com.
 Note the deliberate omission of the path-component from the URL.
 There is none for the UDP method.
-Trackers supplying an udp:// schema MUST answer on UDP.
-A torrent file MAY choose to supply both the http:// and udp:// schemas at the same time for trackers.
+A torrent file MAY choose to supply both the http:// and udp:// schemas at the same time for a particular tracker.

 The udp:// schema MAY be used in any tier in a BEP-12 multi-tracker designation anywhere in the lists of individual tiers.

-### Equivalence
+#### Equivalence

 An http:// and udp:// schema are considered to be equivalent, provided they have the same domain name.
 Otherwise they are considered to be different.
+The domain names are to be evaulated as (lexicographic) string equality, not by DNS lookup of an IP-address.

 ## Client handling

-A client which do not support BEP-15 SHOULD ignore *any* schemas it doesn't know about, the udp:// schema included.
+A client SHOULD ignore *any* schemas it doesn't know about, the udp:// schema included.
+Thus, a client not supporting BEP-15 SHOULD ignore the udp:// schema, and strip it from the BEP-12 tracker lists.

 Clients contact udp:// schema trackers as described in BEP-15.
-A failure to answer is regarded as if the tracker in the tier is unreachable and the usual BEP-12 rules apply for finding the next candidate tracker.
+A failure to answer is regarded as if the tracker in the tier is unreachable and the usual BEP-12 rules apply for finding the next candidate tracker to try.

 It is paramount that a client still provides adequate shuffling of trackers as per BEP-12.
 The simple idea of letting udp:// schemas